wp-plugins/spider-contacts/readme.txt

 Spider Contacts helps you to display information about the group of people more intelligible, effective and convenient.

 == Description ==
+Create and manage staff contact lists in your WordPress site for FREE easily and effectively: add photos, contact data and enable feedback for each contact.

 [Spider WordPress Contacts](http://web-dorado.com/products/wordpress-contacts-plugin.html)